Chapter 11 & Subchapter V Bankruptcy in New York

 • A landlord seeking to evict despite the business's ability to generate going-forward cash flow.

-• A piece of overpriced equipment financing that needs to be crammed down to fair value.
+• Overpriced equipment financing that needs to be crammed down to fair value.

 • Pending mass-tort or commercial litigation that needs to be channeled into a single forum.